Bogdanp/personal-website/content/post/web-app-from-scratch-01.md

 # The web server

-To being with, we're going to write the HTTP server that will power our web app.
+To begin with, we're going to write the HTTP server that will power our web app.
 But first, we need to spend a little time looking into how the HTTP protocol works.